jdnier/sink_presentation/README.md

 ## Presentation slides

 The presentation slides are viewable [here](https://gitpitch.com/jdnier/sink_presentation#/).
-The source is in PITCHME files and assets directory.
+The presentation sources are in PITCHME.md and the assets directory.

 ## Example use case